smkim1223/Note_Obsidian_Git/_PARA note taking/001 Project/Research/Nancy_Al data curation/202509 SKim's feedback.md

 ## Sample identity
 1. Error with invalid entries to save the below
    ![[Pasted image 20250910105331.png]]
 2. Once I have any errors to save, I would lost all my draft and have to put all the entries.
-With repeated errors to save, I would need to recall my draft
+With repeated errors to save, I would need to figure out how to recall my draft
-3. I do not totally understand which one I have to put in "material name/class"
-4. For characterization, we may consider add preselected characterization with check boxes
+3. For characterization, multiple characterizations would be employedconsider add preselected characterization with check boxes
-5. Can we automatically add workflowId if we are started from it
+4. Can we automatically add workflowId if we are started from it
-6. error message when I save and need to get error message what I made wrong:
+5. error message when I save and need to get error message what I made wrong:
 AI Ready Data Sample Prep (M3) List failed: Invalid URL: J. Phys.
 Chem.
 C 2023, 127, 23390−23399. clientRequestId: 14abd55c-f587-40e8-b9ec-7871f3580f77 serviceRequestId: c83dc3a1-e01e-9000-e9ef-97332e06f15b
-7. Need to see a draft or saved one.
+6. Need to see a draft or saved one.

 Sample prep
 Using VPN, Network error when using Patch function: The requested operation is invalid.